TD1

 Example

 A new employee completes the TD1 during onboarding.
-Payroll uses the form together with the rest of the payroll setup to determine how income tax should be withheld on the employee’s first paycheque.
+Payroll uses the form together with the employee’s pay frequency and taxable remuneration to determine how income tax should be withheld on the employee’s first paycheque.
+If the employee’s claim situation changes later, payroll may need a new TD1 to update future withholding.

 Common Misunderstandings